-Market Risk: The School System's investments are exposed to various risks, such as interest rate, market, currency and credit risks.
+Market Risk: The School System's investments are exposed to various risks, such as interest rate, market, currency, and credit risks.
 Due to the level of risk associated with certain investments and the level of uncertainty related to changes in the value of investments, it is at least reasonably possible that changes in risks in the near term would materially affect investment assets reported in the financial statements.
+Agency bonds such as the Federal Farm Credit bank, Federal National Mortgage Association, and the Federal Home Loan Bank are issued by the Government Sponsored Enterprises (GSEs) and are not backed by the full faith and credit of the United States Government.